stefaan-coussement/Tab/doc/project.md

         * wait for the value of the first tabs in time to calculate a result

+1. Debugging

+    1. provide the means to log messages without needing to break the fluent chain.

+    1. provide the means to use a tab to capture the subject and arguments of a method, for instance for use during testing.

+    1. provide the means to use a tab to capture the subject, arguments and result or error of a method, for instance for use during testing.

 1. Miscellaneous

-    1. :ok: provide the means to use a tab to capture the subject and arguments of a method, for instance for use during testing.

-    1. :ok: provide the means to use a tab to capture the subject, arguments and result or error of a method, for instance for use during testing.

     1. provide the means to augment a tab with contextual information that stays accessible through the chain of tabs that are created when handling events (f.i. using the .try method).